Six perfect and mouthwatering pancake recipes for Shrove Tuesday

-Enjoy our foolproof pancake recipe - and six enticing ways to make them better than ever.
+Enjoy our foolproof pancake recipe - and eight enticing ways to make them better than ever.

 It’s Shrove Tuesday, and that can only mean one thing: pancakes.

-Our simple recipe is below – as well as six more adventurous suggestions for pancake connoisseurs.
+Our simple recipe is below – if you want something even easier, our colleagues at Good To Know also have a video pancake recipe – as well as six more adventurous suggestions for pancake connoisseurs.

 The basic method